Financial Crimes Enforcement Network: Controversies

 In 2009, the GAO found "opportunities" to improve "interagency and state examination coordination", noting that the federal banking regulators issued an interagency examination manual, that SEC, CFTC, and their respective self-regulatory organizations developed Bank Secrecy Act (BSA) examination modules, and that FinCEN and IRS examining nonbank financial institutions issued an examination manual for money services businesses.
 Therefore multiple regulators examine compliance of the BSA across industries and for some larger holding companies even within the same institution.
 Regulators need to promote greater consistency, coordination and information-sharing, reduce unnecessary regulatory burden, and find concerns across industries.
 FinCEN estimated that it would have data access agreements with 80 percent of state agencies that conduct BSA examinations after 2012.

 Since FinCEN's inception in 1990, the Electronic Frontier Foundation in San Francisco has debated its benefits compared to its threat to privacy.
 FinCEN does not disclose how many Suspicious Activity Reports result in investigations, indictments or convictions, and no studies exist to tally how many reports are filed on innocent people.
 FinCEN and money laundering laws have been criticized for being expensive and relatively ineffective while violating Fourth Amendment rights, as an investigator may use FinCEN's database to investigate people instead of crimes.

 It has also been alleged that FinCEN's regulations against structuring are enforced unfairly and arbitrarily; for example, it was reported in 2012 that small businesses selling at farmers' markets have been targeted, while politically connected people like Eliot Spitzer were not prosecuted.
 Spitzer's reasons for structuring were described as "innocent".

 In February 2019, it was reported that Mary Daly, the oldest daughter of United States Attorney General William Barr, is to leave her position at the United States Deputy Attorney General's office for a FinCEN position.

 In September 2020, findings based on a set of 2,657 documents including 2121 suspicious activity reports (SARs) leaked from FinCEN were published as the FinCEN Files.
 The leaked documents showed that although both FinCEN and the banks that filed SARs knew about billions of dollars in dirty money being moved through the banks, both did very little to prevent the transactions.

 In popular culture

 The 2016 film The Accountant features a FinCEN investigation into the title character.

 In the first episode of the 2017 Netflix show Ozark, FinCEN is mentioned as one of the agencies (along with the DEA, ATF, and FBI) active in monitoring cartel activity in Chicago.

+The third series of the 2023 Netflix show The Night Agent features a character working (or previously worked) for FinCEN, whose investigations are a component of the overarching plot of this series.